hbar-team/SPyCCI/_sources/Guide/functions.md

 ## pKa

-The `compechem.functions.pka` submodule provides an interface for the computation of the pKa or a given species.
+The `spycci.functions.pka` submodule provides an interface for the computation of the pKa or a given species.
 The module is, at this time, composed by two functions:

 * `calculate_pka`: Computes the pKa of a molecular system and its deprotomer.
 The user must provide both streucture in the form of `System` objects with an already defined electronic energy and possibly a vibronic one.
 * `auto_calculate_pka`: Computes the pKa of a given molecule by automatically searching the lowest-energy deprotomer using CREST.
 Once the proper deprotomer has been identified the function take care of the geometry optimization of both structures, the calculation of electronic energies and frequencies.